Australian Call Centre Industry Q4 2024 Call Centre Rankings

 Introduction

-The analysis includes both new business and sales enquiries, as well as customer service scenarios, all tailored to specific sectors and reflecting real-life interactions, from potential customers seeking information about products or services.
+The analysis includes both new business and sales enquiries, as well as general customer service scenarios, all tailored to specific sectors and reflecting real-life interactions, from potential customers seeking information about products or services.

 Key Metrics Defined: